Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

-Hence, posterior inference for the distribution reduces to estimating the parameters $\theta$.
+as shown in the literature on the P\'olya tree process (e.g., \cite{lavine1992some, hanson2006inference}).
+Hence, posterior inference for the distribution reduces to estimating the parameters $\theta(A)$.
 Figure~\ref{fig: visualization of tree decomp} illustrates a tree with two layers and three internal nodes ($A$, $A_l$, and $A_r$), where a discrete distribution with four masses ($p_1,p_2,p_3,p_4$) is parameterized by $\theta(A)$, $\theta(A_l)$, and $\theta(A_r)$.
+This parameterization is more advantageous than directly estimating the masses $p_1,\dots,p_{N+1}$ because it introduces independence (or, conditional independence in a hierarchical model) of the node parameters, which adds flexibility to the hierarchical modeling and makes posterior sampling efficient.

-Because the likelihood for each $\theta(A)$ takes a binomial form based on counts within $A_l$ and $A_r$, many P\'olya tree models adopt beta priors for conjugacy \citep{ma2011coupling, soriano2017probabilistic, awaya2024hidden}.
-In this work, however, we follow the logistic-tree normal formulation \citep{jara2011class, wang2021microbiome} and introduce logit-transformed parameters
+The support of each node parameter $\theta(A)$ is limited to the finite interval $(0,1)$, so, for example, many P\'olya tree models adopt beta priors for conjugacy \citep{ma2011coupling, soriano2017probabilistic, awaya2024hidden}.
+In this work, however, in order to facilitate the introduction of a factor model, we follow the logistic-tree normal formulation \citep{jara2011class, wang2026tree}, commonly used for real-valued vectors, and introduce logit-transformed parameters